 - 1 cup toasted coconut

-- Stir until smooth.
-If it is still too thick, add milk in increments of 1 tsp at a time.
+Stir until smooth.
+If it is still too thick, add milk in increments of 1 teaspoon at a time.